lagoproject/DMP/DMP.md

 ####  **Costs for making your data FAIR**.

 The process of making the data FAIR will be supported by the EOSC-Synergy project.
-The human cost of the management will be supported by LAGO Collaboration.
+The human cost of the management will be supported by the LAGO Collaboration and its participating institutions.

 ####  **Responsibilities for data management in your project**.

 Computing as data management will be structured as a Virtual Organization with specific roles for data acquisition and processing.

 Roles - TBD.

 ####  **Costs and potential value of long term preservation**.

-Preservation of data-sets is
-essential for the sustainability of LAGO.
+Preservation of data-sets is essential for the sustainability of LAGO.
 Every active WCD should generate 300GB/month of L0-L3 data.
 Currently, due to the number of active WCDs, the Collaboration will generate up to 27 TB of L0-L3 data, plus 12-120 TB of simulated data throughout the year.
 Data should be replicated, at least, in two locations of a distributed repository (in this case OneData).

 Considering an average generation of 60TB/year, the costs of long-term preservation for 4 years are the hardware (two generic RAID servers ~240TB = ~30k€, prices in 2019), the consumption (3.68KW max. power for 2 servers, ~ 0.1 €/kWh industrial price average in 2019 = max.
 13k€) and human resources (technician: 1 person/month, scientific: 2 p/m, ~10k€).

 ## D. Data security